yunyanggit/NetworkMonitoring/LogConverter/README.md

 # Azure Networking Log Converter

 Code for downloading operational network logs and converting them to .CSV files.
-Files can to be then uploaded to Power BI for analysis.
+Files can then be uploaded to Power BI for analysis.
 ## Running this sample
 ### Prerequisites: